mchenggit/machine-learning-samples/README.md

 - Read how [Logistic Regression](02_ImageClassification.ipynb) is used to classify simple images such as hand written digits.
 - Complete the last two in the order of your choosing:
   - Read about how [Hierarchical Clustering](03_HierarchicalClustering.ipynb) is used in unsupervised learning for data exploration.
-  - Read about how [neural network and deep learning](04_NeuralNetwork.ipynb) is used in image classification of complext images.
+  - Read about how [neural network and deep learning](04_NeuralNetwork.ipynb) is used in image classification of complex images.

 ## Interacting with the Jupyter notebooks